zfc946/CNF/README.md

 # Constrained Neural Fields

+Still training a neural field with a regression loss and hoping for it to overfit?
+What if we **enforce the regression loss to be zero as a hard constraint** in the formulation of a neural field?

 This repository is the official implementation of the paper *Neural Fields with Hard Constraints of Arbitrary Differential Order*, NeurIPS 2023.

 ### [Project Page](https://zfc946.github.io/CNF.github.io/) | [Paper](https://arxiv.org/abs/2306.08943)

-Still training a neural field with a regression loss and hoping for it to overfit?
-We **enforce the regression loss to be zero as a hard constraint** in the formulation of a neural field.

 ## Getting Started